theandrew168/sbs-website/content/posts/embracing-functional-simplicity.md

 **Prior to refactoring, I couldn't verify the small yet critical decisions that dictate what should happen.**
 Sure, the actual fetching of RSS feeds and interacting with the database are decoupled via interfaces (thankfully), but the tests still require a large amount of tiresome faking.

-In many other systems I've worked on, these decouping abstractions are _not_ in place and therefore the test are even more difficult to setup, write, and tear down.
+In many other systems I've worked on, these decouping abstractions are _not_ in place and therefore the tests are even more difficult to setup, write, and tear down.
-Refactoring your code to make more frequent usage of pure functions (calculations) will lead to simpler, more reliable code and smaller, more powerful tests.
+Refactoring your code to make more frequent use of pure functions (calculations) will lead to simpler, more reliable code and smaller, more powerful tests.

 ## 2. Separating "What" From "How"

-This next idea is so simple but it absolutely blew my mind when I first read it!
+This next idea is so simple but absolutely blew my mind!
 I immediately starting thinking about all the different places where I could apply it.
-Taken from [Chapter 3](https://www.cosmicpython.com/book/chapter_03_abstractions.html) of [Architecture Patterns with Python](https://www.cosmicpython.com/), the idea is this: separate **what** we want to do from **how** to do it.
+Taken from [Chapter 3](https://www.cosmicpython.com/book/chapter_03_abstractions.html) of [Architecture Patterns with Python](https://www.cosmicpython.com/), the idea is this: separate **what** we want to do from **how** to actually do it.

 The example in the book involves syncing files between two directories.
 The initial version of the code looks like any developer's first imperative pass at the problem: iterate through each directory and, when necessary, immediately move / copy / delete the files that require action.